Maple · Facilities advisor

 Answers in findings

 Every response is structured: diagnosis, evidence, recommended action, estimated impact.
-Not a paragraph of maybes — a finding you can hand to your contractor.
+Not a vague write-up — a finding you can hand straight to your contractor.

 Cites the data

 Every claim names the points and dates behind it — equipment, trend, time range.
-You can check Maple's work, which is exactly why you'll stop needing to.
+You can check Maple's work on any answer — the kind of transparency that earns trust fast.

 Knows its limits